 Greg is a graduate of Carleton University’s Aerospace Engineering program and has held the designation of Professional Engineer in the province of Ontario for more than 20 years.

-Sadaf Amjadi is the Office Manager with the Global Automakers of Canada since August of 2018.
-She is responsible for overseeing general office operation, coordinating appointments, meetings and managing staff calendars and schedules, coordinating domestic and international travel, purchasing office supplies and equipment and maintaining proper stock levels and bookkeeping.
+Maria Norris is the Operations and Communications Manager with the Global Automakers of Canada since June of 2023.
+She is responsible for overseeing general office operations, managing staff calendars and schedules, and coordinating executive meetings and association events, as well as streamlining internal and external communications and leading the digital eNewsletter.